LqWkWyn/ValASCII/ValASCII/README.md

 ## Disclaimer

 This app uses Riot's **unofficial local API**, which is not publicly supported.
 It reads data the Riot Client already has on your machine and sends chat messages on your behalf.
 Use at your own risk.
+Built with APIS from https://valdocs.prometheuz.me/